Fractional shares

 In comparison, investment trust shares are bought and sold on the stock market, which means the fund manager is free to concentrate on maximising the long-term returns of the trust.

-However, as trusts are traded on the stock market and, therefore, subject to supply and demand, the price of its shares will not necessarily match the total value of its assets.
-A trust’s NAV can be higher or lower than the total value of its shares.
+However, as trusts are traded on the stock market and, therefore, subject to supply and demand, the price of its shares will not necessarily match it’s total NAV.

 An investment trust is said to be trading at a “discount” if the share price is below the NAV, or a “premium” if it’s above the NAV.